Boxxfish/gridroboman/README.md

 ## gridroboman

 An implementation of the \"gridroboman\" environment from the paper \"Retrieval Augmented Reinforcement Learning\".
-Unlike the authors' original implementation, we use `minigrid` instead of `pycolab`.
+Unlike the authors' original implementation, we do not use `pycolab`.